scmorrison/uzu/README.md

 │       └── vacation.tt           # will follow the same path (e.g. /blog/vacation.html)
 │
-├── partials                      # Partials can be included in pages │   ├── footer.tt           # and themes
+├── partials                      # Partials can be included in pages │   ├── footer.tt                 # and theme layouts
 │   ├── head.tt
 │   ├── home.tt
 │   ├── jumbotron.tt